LusquinhaZib/LusquinhaZib/README.md

 - 👋 Hi, I’m @LusquinhaZib
-- 👀 I’m interested in Data science
+- 👀 I’m interested in dev back end

 <!---
 LusquinhaZib/LusquinhaZib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.